Managing your Money

 Household Support Fund

 The Household Support fund helps low income households cover essential costs such as energy and water, food and other essentials linked to energy and water.
-Applications can also request sanitary products, warm clothing, blankets and essential household equipment.
+Applications can also request warm clothing, blankets and essential household equipment.

 Council Tax Support